Jeffrey-Ede/Denoising-Kernels-MLPs-Autoencoders/README.md

 ## Example Usage

-Example applications of autoencoders to compression/decompression and noise removal and kernels/multilayer perceptrons to noise removal are provided in the examples.
-Each of the example scripts demonstrates how a network only needs to be loaded once to be used for inference multiple times.
+Example applications of autoencoders to compression/decompression and noise removal and kernels/multilayer perceptrons to noise removal are provided in `example-compress-decompress.py`, `example-autoencoder-denoise.py` and `example-kernel-or-MLP-denoise`.
+Each of the example scripts demonstrates that networks only needs to be loaded once to be used for inference multiple times.

 Example applications of the every autoencoder, kernel and multilayer perceptron are provided as an appendix in the paper.